Artists at the Point series begins with three local artists

 The series begins Dec.
 4 with works from local artist and middle school teacher Brooks Tracey.

 “His work combines traditional artistic practices and innovative technological mediums.
-Brooks digitally illustrates in his own unique, vivid, and expressive style subject matter that largely revolves around his hometown, Sarasota, and the state of Florida,” it said in a news release.
+Brooks digitally illustrates in his own unique, vivid and expressive style subject matter that largely revolves around his hometown, Sarasota, and the state of Florida,” according to a news release.

 His artwork will be displayed until Jan.
 31.

-After him, Emma Bruno’s exhibit will open with a first ceremony from 5:30-7 p.m.
+After Tracey, Emma Bruno’s exhibit will open with a first ceremony from 5:30-7 p.m.
 Feb.
 5.

 Her artwork stays displayed until late March.

-The gallery is open Monday-Saturday from 9 a.m. to 5 p.m. and on Sunday, noon to 5 p.m.
+The gallery is open Monday-Saturday from 9 a.m. through 5 p.m. and on Sunday, noon to 5 p.m.

 For more information, including other special events and opening hours, visit historicspanishpoint.org.